 Environmental Sampling Technician Jobs & Job Description

-A career as an Environmental Sampling Technician is highly technical and definitely hands on.
-Collecting samples and analyzing samples is the main component of this exciting job.
-An Environmental Sampling Technician is required to:
+A career as an Environmental Sampling Technician is highly technical and definitely hands-on.
+Collecting samples and analyzing data is the main component of this exciting job.
+Here's what you can expect in this role.

 - Have knowledge and experience working in a scientific field of study related to the environment

-- Collect and study samples from one type of source such as water, soil and air, or collect and study multiple types of sources at multiple locations
+- Collect and study samples from one or multiple sources, such as water, soil, and air, at various locations

 - Test samples that have been previously collected in a laboratory environment using specialized equipment and procedures

-- Maintain regular calibration of sampling and/or laboratory equipment
+- Maintain regular calibration of sampling and laboratory equipment

 - Travel to remote locations while working on a project to sample various sites